 Mining

 Particularly for gold and copper, mining is a big business.
-The nation wants to increase these activities in order of economic development.
+The nation wants to increase these activities in order to promote economic development.

 Agriculture